Faizul-Bitto/Project-website-Travelerz/README.md

-Treavelerz - Travel Management Web Application Treavelerz is a responsive travel management web application designed to help users plan, book, and manage their travel itineraries.
+Treavelerz - Travel Management Website
+Treavelerz is a responsive travel management website designed to help users plan, book, and manage their travel itineraries.
 This project was built from scratch without the use of any frameworks, focusing on delivering a seamless and intuitive user experience.